brianray/posh-syntax/README.md

 * scope:
 	* SENT: look in the scope of each sentence.
 All enclosed conditions must be true
 	* PARA: Look in the scope of a paragraph
+	* SECTION: look at larger section deliminated by some title format
+	* DOC: look in the schope of all given text for that subject
 * exprs: abstract 'Expression' contaiing one 'exper' (expression), or a chain held together with oper (operator)
 * class: The word class provided by user given taxonomy
 * word: the string that represents the word